-As the Queen's representative, the Governor-General has four main roles:
+As the King's representative, the Governor-General has many duties.
+These fall within the following four main roles:

-- A constitutional role.
+A constitutional role.

 This means he or she exercises a number of formal powers.
-For example, after an election the Governor-General formally appoints the new Prime Minister and Ministers.
+For example, after an election the Governor-General appoints the new Prime Minister and Ministers.
 The Governor-General also signs into law all the bills passed by the House of Representatives.
-Like the Queen, the Governor-General is advised by the Prime Minister and Ministers.
-The Queen (represented by the Governor-General) reigns; the Government rules. - A ceremonial role.
-The Governor-General takes part in ceremonies such as the opening of Parliament and holds investitures (ceremonies to present medals) for people who have been awarded honours.
-The Governor-General also welcomes visiting Heads of State from other countries and receives foreign diplomats. - An international role.
-At the request of the Prime Minister, the Governor-General represents New Zealand to other countries, meeting foreign dignitaries in New Zealand and travelling overseas to represent New Zealand. - A community role.
+Like the King, the Governor-General is advised by the Prime Minister and Ministers.
+The King (represented by the Governor-General) reigns; the Government rules.

+A ceremonial role.

+The Governor-General takes part in ceremonies such as the opening of Parliament and holds investitures (medal ceremonies) for people who have been awarded honours.
+The Governor-General also welcomes visiting Heads of State from other countries and receives foreign diplomats.

+• An international role.

+At the request of the Prime Minister, the Governor-General represents New Zealand to other countries, meeting foreign dignitaries in New Zealand and travelling to other countries to represent New Zealand.

+• A community role.

 This is often the busiest role for the Governor-General.
-The Governor-General travels throughout the country and meets and talks to thousands of New Zealanders, at community events, marae, businesses, schools and charities.
-In this role, the Governor-General also gives many speeches on topics that affect New Zealanders.
+The Governor- General travels throughout the country and meets and talks to thousands of New Zealanders, at community events, marae, businesses, schools and charities.

-More information:
+More Information: